Office of Job Corps, Employment and Training Administration (ETA), Labor.

 c.
 Indication of Significant Recent Performance Improvement.
 The Department determined that performing in the top half of centers in PY 2013 should be taken as evidence of significant recent performance improvement.
 Therefore, a center was removed from closure consideration if it demonstrated significant improvement in PY 2013, the most recent full year of performance data.

 d.
 Job Corps' Commitment to Diversity.
 Job Corps currently serves a diverse student population and remains committed to serving disadvantaged youth from all backgrounds.
-In making final closure decisions, we considered whether a center's closure would result in a significant reduction in student diversity within the overall Job Corps system.
+In making final closure decisions, we considered whether a center's closure would result in a significant reduction in student Start Printed Page 51203diversity within the overall Job Corps system.